pnlbwh/pnlpipe/README.md

 and run setup again.

-### 2. error about a missing antsRegistration script:
+### 2. error about a missing antsRegistration script

 Copy the script from `./pnlpipe/soft_dir/BRAINSTools-build/ANTs/Scripts` to `./pnlpipe/soft_dir/BRAINSTools-bin-*/`.
 Alternatively, you can also do `export PATH=$PATH:./pnlpipe/soft_dir/BRAINSTools-build/ANTs/Scripts`